Tailored from £17,550 per family excl. flights

 You’ll fly into Ivato International Airport in Antananarivo, where you’ll be greeted by an English-speaking guide who will accompany you to Maison Gallieni, your hotel in the upper town of Antananarivo, locally known as ‘Tana’.

 Maison Gallieni is a restored colonial mansion with an elegant mix of modern and traditional décor.
 Take a dip in the pool and enjoy the lovely views over the city, or head out to explore the traditional architecture and distinct Indonesian influence of Tana.
+You stay here for just one night, but you will return later in your travels so today is ideal for rest after the international travels.

 After breakfast, you’ll meet your guide who will take you east to Andasibe-Mantadia National Park, a beautiful rainforest park, about four hours’ drive from Antananarivo.
 The park consists of two protected areas including the Perinet Special Reserve and Mantadia National Park, famous for their population of indri lemurs, the largest living lemur species on earth.